Guide to managing redundancy

 Redundancy consultation - model information letter

-If you do not hold genuine and meaningful consultation before making redundancies, employees could claim to an employment tribunal for unfair dismissal.
+If you do not hold genuine and meaningful consultation, at the earliest possibe time (consultation should start before a decision to make redundancies has been reached), employees could claim to an employment tribunal for unfair dismissal.

 Consultation is when you talk and listen to affected employees.
 In collective consultation you also consult with their representatives.